BelT26/1001-Souks/README.md

 ### **Fonts**
-The fonts for the website were sourced from google fonts [Google Fonts](https://fonts.google.com/) Cairo is used for the main headings, Alegreya Sans is used for the remaining text and Babylonica for the signature.
+The fonts for the website were sourced from Google Fonts.
+Cairo is used for the main headings, Alegreya Sans is used for the remaining text and Babylonica for the signature.

 ### **Logo**
 The logo was designed by my friend Jo using Canva.